ecosyste-ms/oss-taxonomy/README.md

 - Build recommendation engines

 A combined JSON file is automatically generated ([`combined-taxonomy.json`](./combined-taxonomy.json)) for easy loading into apps.
 This file is always up-to-date and reflects the latest taxonomy changes.
 You can find it in the root of the repository.

+The taxonomy structure is formally defined in [`schema.json`](./schema.json), a JSON Schema file that can be used to validate the combined taxonomy data or integrate it into your tools and editors.

 ## 📘 Term Format